 You want to want it.
 A new car can’t simply tick off all the boxes.
 That’s not good enough.
 Spreadsheet supremacy does not cause a passionate car-loving customer to sign on the dotted line.

-The Good 12 is a bit different this year.
+Like the 2014 edition, The Good 12 is a bit different this year.
 It’s concise; visible on one page.
-Most importantly, like the 2013 edition, this year’s list is based almost exclusively on the answers to a question I’m asked on a constant basis: "What car would you buy?"
+Most importantly, like the 2014 edition, this year’s list is based almost exclusively on the answers to a question I’m asked on a constant basis: "What car would you buy?"

 To land in The Good 12, vehicles are first expected to excite, to ignite some form of passion.
 Don’t be ugly; don’t be priced too far beyond key rivals; and don’t cause me to suffer boredom.
 Please consider performance, even if tiny levels of horsepower are a regulated necessity.
 Be unique and unanticipated.
 Turn tradition on its head.
 Show us things we’ve never seen before.
 Or go ahead and show us what we have seen before, but make it better, much better.
 Make appropriate use of history and cause us to feel nostalgic, but not nauseous.
 Reach beyond normal expectations.
 Look good in the process.

 The vehicles you’ll find in The Bad 8 fail to excite.
 The only passionate response is vehement rejection.
 They are, in many cases, ugly.
 They are often overpriced.
 They don’t perform well enough to overcome their long list of negatives.
 If unique, they’re unique like LowChen-fathered Affenpinschers.
 Worst of all, they’re boring.
 Around here, boring always loses.